solidoss/solidframe/tutorials/mprpc_file/README.md

 **First, some background**

-The serialization engine used by the mpipc protocol, is asynchronus, which means that serialization/deserialization of an item might not happen inplace but at a later mement when more buffer space is available (in case of serialization) or more data is available (in case of deserialization).
+The serialization engine used by the mprpc protocol, is asynchronus, which means that serialization/deserialization of an item might not happen inplace but at a later mement when more buffer space is available (in case of serialization) or more data is available (in case of deserialization).
 In this situations the serialization item is pushed in a completion queue to be handled later.

 FileResponse has two solidSerializeV2 methods:
  * a const one used by serilizers